Raofin/TopicTalks/README.md

 #### 4. Configure Email Settings via User Secrets 📬
 To use Gmail's smtp server, you will need to use an [app password](https://myaccount.google.com/apppasswords).
 Note that this requires having [2-step verification](https://myaccount.google.com/signinoptions/two-step-verification/enroll-welcome) enabled in your account.

-Use the following Commands to store the crediantials in user secrets 👇
+Use the following Commands to store the credentials in user secrets 👇

 ```powershell
 dotnet user-secrets --project src/TopicTalks.Api set EmailSettings:Email you@gmail.com